Top Product: TP-Link Archer AX21 Wi-Fi 6 Router | $90 | Amazon

 Best Mesh Router: Google Nest Wi-Fi

 Not looking to invest a bunch of cash in a new router right now?
-No worries: the Linksys EA6350 delivers strong speeds in a small footprint and is typically less than $75.
-If you’re using hardware that’s a few years old, it will almost certainly provide an upgrade, even if it doesn’t have Wi-Fi 6 capabilities and isn’t built for larger spaces.
+No worries: the TP-Link Archer A6 delivers solid speeds in a small footprint and can be found for $50 or less.
+If you’re using hardware that’s at least a few years old, it should almost certainly provide an upgrade, even if it doesn’t have Wi-Fi 6 capabilities and isn’t built for larger spaces.

-The Linksys EA6350 is a dual-band, dual-antenna Wi-Fi router that can deliver speeds up to 867Mbps via 5GHz and 300Mbps via 2.4GHz, both of which are much higher than the average internet connection coming into American homes.
-Intended for spaces up to 1,000 square feet, this one’s a good pick for an apartment or smaller home and can still deliver 4K video streaming and speedy downloads.
+The TP-Link Archer A6 is a dual-band, dual-antenna Wi-Fi router that can deliver speeds up to 867Mbps via 5GHz and 300Mbps via 2.4GHz, both of which are much higher than the average internet connection coming into American homes.
+This one’s a good pick for an apartment or smaller home and can still deliver 4K video streaming and speedy downloads.

 Best Premium Wi-Fi 6 Mesh Router: Ubiquiti AmpliFi Alien Router

 Gizmodo reviewer Wes Davis summed it up best right out of the gate: “The Ubiquiti AmpliFi Alien is an expensive black Wi-Fi 6 Internet tube that promises super-fast wifi and a unique, pleasant user experience that is as intuitive as these things can probably be.”

 The distinctive cylindrical shape and on-device status display makes the Ubiquiti AmpliFi Alien a very unique router to bring into your home, and it’s packed with the latest and greatest tech.
 It has Wi-Fi 6 support and broad coverage with up to 8x8 MU-MIMO.